-If you are experiencing disability hate crime, get in touch with your issue today and we will arrange an appointment with our skilled caseworker.
-We are also working to raise awareness in Merton and conducting social policy work in relation to disability hate crime.
+If you are experiencing disability hate crime, get in touch and we can try our best to signpost you to someone that can help.
+We work to raise awareness in Merton and conduct social policy work in relation to disability hate crime.
 Our work will only cover the tip of the iceberg, but we hope that it will be a start, and that our partners in the community will work with us to address this invisible epidemic of hate against disabled people.

 Reporting a Hate Crime

-If you want to report a hate crime direct to the police, you can call 101 or use their online reporting form https://secure.met.police.uk/hatecrime_national/index.php?rid=2924
+If you want to report a hate crime direct to the police, you can call 101 or use their online reporting form.

 Our Pan London Disability Hate Crime Work